WildFeedback: Aligning LLMs With In-situ User Interactions And Feedback: WildFeedback

-After identifying conversations that contain feedback signals using the SAT/DSAT rubrics, we can construct a preference dataset from these signals.
-Each sample in this dataset consists of four components: the prompt, user preferences, the preferred response, and the dispreferred response.
-For conversations containing SAT/DSAT signals, we extract the conversation up to the model response that triggers the SAT/DSAT signals and use this as the prompt for our preference data.
-Next, we analyze user responses marked by SAT/DSAT signals and ask GPT-4 to summarize user preferences based on these feedback signals (e.g., the user prefers concise and direct answers).
-By systematically applying the SAT/DSAT rubrics to classify user feedback, we can accurately determine which model responses led to user satisfaction or dissatisfaction.
+After identifying conversations that contain feedback signals using the SAT/DSAT rubrics, we can construct semi-synthetic preference pairs.
+Each preference pair sample consists of four components: the prompt, user preferences, the preferred response, and the dispreferred response.
+For conversations with SAT/DSAT signals, we first analyze user responses marked by these signals and ask GPT-4 to summarize user preferences based on these feedback signals (e.g., the user prefers concise and direct answers).
+We then extract the conversation up to the model response that triggers the SAT/DSAT signals and use this as the prompt for our preference data.

-For the preferred and dispreferred responses, we explore 2 different approaches: expert responses and on-policy responses.
-Specifically, we use GPT-4 for expert response generation, while Phi 3 \citep{abdin2024phi3technicalreporthighly}, Mistral \citep{jiang2023mistral7b}, and LLaMA 3 \citep{dubey2024llama3herdmodels} are employed for on-policy response generation.
-For expert responses, responses that trigger DSAT signals (e.g., requests for revision or expressions of dissatisfaction) in the original conversations are directly used as the dispreferred responses.
-We then prompt GPT-4 to generate the preferred responses using the summarized user preferences as the system prompt.
-Similarly, for on-policy responses, both the preferred and dispreferred responses are generated by our policy model.
-The dispreferred responses are generated directly by the policy model, while the preferred responses are generated using the summarized user preferences as the system prompt.
-However, recognizing that some user preferences might be harmful in nature (e.g., the user prefers explicit content), we take additional safety precautions.
-When prompting either on-policy models or GPT-4 to generate the preferred responses, we include an extra system instruction: ``the response should be safe.''
-Some conversations are also filtered out automatically by OpenAI moderation API.
-This approach allows us to build a robust dataset that trains models to better understand and prioritize responses that align with user preferences.
-The prompt used for preference data construction is provided in Appendix \ref{sec:prompt_preference}.
+For preferred and dispreferred response generation, we explore two different approaches: expert responses and on-policy responses.
+Specifically, we use GPT-4 for expert response generation, while Phi 3 \citep{abdin2024phi3technicalreporthighly}, Qwen 2 \citep{yang2024qwen2technicalreport}, and LLaMA 3 \citep{dubey2024llama3herdmodels} are employed for on-policy response generation.
+For expert responses, those that trigger DSAT signals in the original conversations are directly used as dispreferred responses (e.g., response 2 in Fig.~\ref{fig:crownjewel}).
+We then prompt GPT-4 to generate the preferred responses by using summarized user preferences as the system prompt.
+For on-policy responses, both preferred and dispreferred responses are generated by the policy model.
+The dispreferred responses are generated directly, whereas the preferred responses are produced using the summarized user preferences as the system prompt.
+Furthermore, recognizing that some user preferences may be harmful (e.g., preferences for explicit content), we take extra safety precautions.
+When prompting either the on-policy models or GPT-4 to generate preferred responses, we include an additional system instruction: ``The response should be safe.''
+Some conversations are also automatically filtered by the OpenAI moderation API.
+The prompt used for preference pair construction is provided in Appendix \ref{sec:prompt_preference}.